nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `addECNumber 1 ep/91234567` to add the emergency contact's number 91234567 to the 1st person in the list.
-* `addECNumber 2 ep/` to delete the emergency contact's number from the 2nd person in the list.
+* `addEcNumber 2 ep/` to delete the emergency contact's number from the 2nd person in the list.

 ### Clearing all entries : `clear`